 (Dilutional Hyponatremia; Euvolemic Hyponatremia; Hypervolemic Hyponatremia; Hypovolemic Hyponatremia)

-During activity, drink only as much water as you need to meet your thirst.
+The risk of this problem may be lowered by drinking only as much fluid as is needed to meet thirst.
 Long or intense activity may need drinks with electrolytes.

 American Society for Nutrition